Spanish Professor

 While verb conjugations, vocabulary and grammar make up the building blocks of a solid Spanish lesson, it is important to involve students in spoken Spanish by exposing them to additional resources outside of the textbook.
 But simply "going audiovisual" isn't enough.
 You need to be able to engage your students.
 That's why film can be such a powerful tool for teaching Spanish.
 Click here to see a list of the best Spanish language movies for Spanish class.

 In addition to learning Spanish lessons, one of the best ways to become fluent is to improve listening skills.
-Buy a headset and listen to the news in Spanish.
-Here are some of the best online resources for learning Spanish:
+Buy a cheap headset online and listen to the news in Spanish.
+Here are some of the best online resources for learning how to speak Spanish: